Taxonomy of Tulip Trees:

 Origin of the Names and Avoiding Confusion:

 There is something of a discrepancy in the scientific name, Liriodendron tulipifera.
 Composed of the Greek words for "lily" and "tree," the genus name, Liriodendron suggests that the flowers resemble lilies.
 One is tempted to ask then, "Which is it: do tulip trees' blooms look like lilies or tulips?"
-Considering that we commonly call these giants "tulip trees," the species name, tulipifera may carry more weight: tulipifera is Latin for tulip-bearing, referring to the flowers' appearance.
+Considering that we commonly call these giants "tulip trees," the specific epithet, tulipifera may carry more weight: tulipifera is Latin for tulip-bearing, referring to the flowers' appearance.
 To my eye, the leaves could also pass for two-dimensional representations of opened tulips (see photo, above right).

 Don't confuse American tulip trees with the unrelated African tulip trees, Spathodea campanulata.